Alert Source Discuss

 * debug_bundler_setReputation

-Sets reputation of given addresses. parameters:
+Sets the reputation of given addresses. parameters:

 Parameters: